 Aliyun OSS

-This guide describes how to configure Aliyun OSS as Alluxio's under storage system.
+This guide describes how to configure as Alluxio's under storage system.

 Aliyun Object Storage Service (OSS) is a massive, secure and highly reliable cloud storage service provided by Alibaba Cloud.
 OSS provides multiple storage classes to help you manage and reduce storage costs.